autofac/Documentation/docs/integration/webapi.rst

 -------------------

 For the filter to execute you need to register it with the container and inform it which controller (or controllers), and optionally action, should be targeted.
-This is done using the following ``ContainerBuilder`` extension methods, which exist for each filter type:
+This is done using ``ContainerBuilder`` extension methods, which exist for each of the filter types:

+- ActionFilter
+- ActionFilterOverride
+- AuthenticationFilter
+- AuthenticationFilterOverride
+- AuthorizationFilter
+- AuthorizationFilterOverrideW
+- ExceptionFilter
+- ExceptionFilterOverride

+For each of the filter types, there are a couple of registration methods:

 ``AsWebApi{FilterType}ForAllControllers``
   Register this filter to run for all action methods on all controllers, in the same way as registering a global Web API filter.